-Institutional investors share the common goal of generating revenue by building a value-driven portfolio, but different investors accomplish this in different ways.
+Institutional investors share the common goal of generating revenue by building a portfolio with compounding value, but different investors accomplish this in various ways.
 Depending on risk tolerance, fund specifications and expertise, there are several types of real estate investment, as well as real estate investment strategies, that investment managers can employ.
-While there is no one “best type of real estate to invest in”, each strategy presents unique benefits and risks.
+Each strategy presents a different level of risk and, consequently, returns.

-Read on to learn more about the four main commercial real estate investment strategies, as well as the risk and reward factors that differentiate them.
+Read on to learn more about the four main commercial real estate investment strategies, as well as the risk levels and reward potential for each.

 - Types of Real Estate Investment

 - Which Real Estate Investment Strategy Is Best?

 The 5 Different Types of Real Estate Investment